vincentdiaz90/wealthhealth/npm-modal/README.md

 ## Description

-This plugin is for the project 14 from OpenClassrooms formation "Front-End".
+This plugin is for the project 14 from OpenClassrooms formation "javaScript/React developer".

 ```cmd
 npm i npm-modal-v